Skip to Content

 • Food reserve.
 (Recommendation of 800 kcal: 2 gels + 2 power bars each of 65 g)

 • Jacket with hood for bad weather in the mountains.
+We are expecting rain and strongly recommend a waterproof jacket.
 The jacket must have an integrated hood or one which attached to the jacket by the original system designed for that purpose by the manufacturer

 • Hat (beanie, cap, bandana, or Buff®)